-Darya has a record of advocating for those with the least access to a seat at the table.
+Darya has a record of advocating for those with the least access to have a seat at the table.
 Her belief is that when we support those hardest to reach, we reach everyone; when we lift the entire district, we lift the entire state.

 Improving Behavioral Health Outcomes

 It's no secret that our behavioral health system is not working, and the pandemic has only amplified this.
 To create meaningful access and treatment options, we need leaders who understand how individuals accessing these resources interact with, and rely on, other public service systems.
 I have the unique professional and lived experience to work for a system that supports individuals with a variety of behavioral health needs, including culturally-relevant and LGBTQIA+-responsive services, school-based therapy, outpatient services, disability-specific care, and permanent supportive housing with wrap-around supports.
 I will work for a system that provides care as soon as care is needed, before or during a crisis – not just after things go wrong.

 In my day job, I advocate for a behavioral health system with true choice that provides support at the earliest possible point.
 As your Representative, I’ll bring my experience to elevate the urgency of reforming our behavior health system.
 Washington State wastes millions of dollars waiting for people to reach a crisis level of care before providing treatment.
 We can save money and lives by providing low-barrier accessible housing, addressing basic needs, and providing a full spectrum of care for our residents.
 I will fight for smarter investments in quality behavioral health care across the spectrum.

 Increasing Public Safety